 You must carry a minimum of two litres of water on your bike.
 On a sweltering hot summer’s weekend, you will need every last drop.
 Equally, you will need to carry all your gear on your bike.
 Panniers will be easier for most people to use, and usually offer more storage space, but you’re free to choose your own luggage system.
 Just do yourself a favour and don’t use a backpack!

 The route is rough in places.
 You might fall over.
 You might step on uneven terrain (well, it is Dartmoor, after all) and twist your ankle, or you might even get bitten by a horsefly (they love me, for some reason!).
+In fact, there’s a very remote possibility that you might even see an adder, but consider yourself exceptionally lucky of you do.
 These are ordinary risks, and you agree that you’ll be undertaking this adventure at your own risk.
 From my side, I promise to do my very best to keep you safe, while also allowing you to make your own decisions.
 I will not treat you like a 5yo!

 Abusive behaviour will not be tolerated.
 I’m sorry that this even needs saying.
 Anyone being abusive towards others will be asked to leave.
-Abuse includes being racist, homophobic, sexist, or similar.
+Abuse includes being racist, homophobic, transphobic, sexist, or similar.
 Equally, anyone lighting fires, littering and refusing to clear that up, or causing harm to Dartmoor will be asked to leave.
+If I was forced to ask you to leave, I’m afraid there will be no refund at all for you.
 A WeCycle adventure is a respectful environment.

 This adventure is only £150 per person, but reduced to £120 if you sign up early enough.
 If you’re desperate to do a trip like this, but can’t afford it, talk to me, so we can see what we can do.